 - determining the resources necessary to complete the projects and negotiating for

 required input, organizational commitment and resources (material and human);

 - preparing reports as required and presenting/discussing the findings as required; and,

 - providing input related to on-going work in the project areas at the host site.

 COVID-19 Impacts on Internship Placements

 While typically the VADA Program would encourage and support trainees to relocate to the location of their host for the duration of their placement and benefit from the opportunity to experience another research/work environment in person, this is no longer the case.
 Due to the evolving nature of the COVID-19 epidemic, trainees are encouraged and supported to complete their internship placement remotely if at all possible.
-Placements for the majority of trainees in the 2019 cohort were completed successfully in a remote environment.
+Placements for the majority of trainees in the 2019 and 2020 cohort were completed successfully in a remote environment.
 Hosts should ensure that they will hold regular virtual meetings with students and be reasonably available while trainees are carrying out duties remotely.
-Hosts are encouraged to contact the program coordinator for any questions.
+Hosts are encouraged to contact the program coordinator for any questions

 - Internships for Master’s and PhD students must be a minimum of 8 weeks and 16 weeks, respectively, of full-time work, and should not exceed 4 months of full-time work.
 Alternative equivalent arrangements maybe made, such as completion of internships on a part-time basis over an extended period.

 - Students typically initiate discussions with potential internship agencies.
 The VADA Program provides support in negotiating and finalizing the internship arrangements.
 Specific conditions of the internship are documented in an Internship Agreement Form, signed by the agency supervisor, the student, and the VADA Program.